 |David O. Russell Director||previously directed The Fighter|

-After spending four years in a mental institution, a former teacher moves back in with his parents and attempts to reconcile with his ex-wife, while finding himself attracted to a young woman who is equally as messed up as himself.
+After spending eight months in a mental institution, a former teacher moves back in with his parents and attempts to reconcile with his ex-wife, while finding himself attracted to a young woman who is equally as messed up as himself.

 While the story was fictional, the results for the Eagles and Phillies were real and had taken place in 2008.5 More Trivia

 The two protagonists watch the 'Moses Supposes' Sequence for dance routine1 More Movie Reference

 Patrick Solitano Jr.

 [standing up] I'm tired.
 I wanna go home. [looks pointedly at Pat] So are you gonna walk me home or what?

 [pauses] You have poor social skills.
 You have a problem.